Purulia district: Road

 The road transport is another important transportation medium of Purulia.
 The road transport is adequate in terms of bus availability and goods flow.
 NH 18 (NH 32) connects this district with Jamshedpur, Bokaro, Chas and Dhanbad.
 National Highway 60A (now NH 314) connects Purulia with State Highway 9 at Bankura and subsequently to NH2 at Durgapur.
 State Highway 5 also plays an important role in district's transport network as it connects the towns like Raghunathpur, Adra, Santaldih and Neturia to NH2 at Neamatpur and Asansol.
 Purulia has excellent road connectivity with Raniganj-Asansol industrial belt.
 South Bengal State Transport Corporation runs 4 buses from Purulia to Kolkata via State Highway 5 thus connecting towns and cities like Raghunathpur, Adra, Neturia to the industrial belt of Asansol, Raniganj, Durgapur and Burdwan.
 There are also many private bus operators on this route.

 Culture

 Purulia has rich cultural heritage.
-It has the mixed culture of Bengal, Jharkhand, and Orrisa as it was a part of these areas for various times.
+It has the mixed culture of Bengal, Jharkhand, and Odisha as it was a part of these areas for various times.
 From archaeological evidences to local festivals, every cultural event has got a tribal touch in it, which is the speciality of Purulia.
 Living mostly in rural areas and keeping intact many of their socio-cultural values, more or less in pristine forms, the rural people of Purulia have their folks to speak about many of their tenets.
 The distinctiveness of those is well demonstrated with the sentiments and feelings of the population and these are marked with splash of colours and often entwined with pathos, romanticism, velour and social consciousness.
-Purulia got a distinct folk culture of Jhumur, Tusu, Bhadu songs.
+Purulia has a range of traditional song types, including Jhumair, Ahirageet, Bhadu, Bihargeet, Baul, Karamgeet, and Tusugeet.
 It is also the birthplace of a martial dance of Bengal Chhau.